akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 ![Records text area](../img/Records_text_area.png)

 # Display the products linked to a record (_since 3.2_)
-_Since the 3.2 version_, you can view directly from a reference entity record the 1st products linked to a record in a new `Products` tab.
+_Since the 3.2 version_, you can view directly from a reference entity record the first products linked to a record in a new `Products` tab.

 To display the 1st products linked to a `Kartell` record:
 1. Go to the `Kartell` record